chrisbvrns/MCA-2022/README.md

 ## Week 2 - Notation

 For this weeks task, I have decided to transcribe a Piano arrangement of Porter Robinson's "Language" - covered by Evan Duffy.

+Attached below is the transcribed piece, or alternatively, the transcribed piece can be downloaded from [MuseScore](Insert Link when done)